ReviewMyContract.aiReview My Contract

 — *Product Liability:* Relevant for physical goods.
 Covers claims from defective products causing bodily injury or property damage.
 Should align with the LOL clause's personal injury and property damage carve-outs.

 Additional Insured Status.
 For larger contracts, negotiate to be named as an additional insured on the vendor's CGL and E&O policies.
-Additional insured status gives you a direct claim against the vendor's insurance carrier, bypassing the vendor's financial condition.
-This is particularly important if the vendor is a small company whose assets might be insufficient to pay a judgment even within the LOL cap.
+Additional insured status gives you a direct claim against the vendor's insurance carrier, bypassing the vendor's financial condition — important if the vendor is a small company whose assets might be insufficient to pay a judgment even within the LOL cap.

 What to Do

-When reviewing a contract with both an LOL clause and an insurance requirement, follow this analysis: (1) Compare the insurance requirement to the LOL cap — are they proportionate?
-If the vendor is required to maintain $2M in E&O coverage but the LOL cap is $25,000, the insurance and the cap are misaligned.
-Negotiate the cap upward to at least the insurance coverage amount.
+When reviewing a contract with both an LOL clause and an insurance requirement: (1) Compare the insurance requirement to the LOL cap — are they proportionate?
+If the vendor must maintain $2M in E&O coverage but the LOL cap is $25,000, they are misaligned.
+Negotiate the cap upward.
 (2) Require annual certificates of insurance from the vendor throughout the contract term.
-(3) If the contract value or your risk exposure warrants it, negotiate to be named as an additional insured.
+(3) If the contract value warrants it, negotiate to be named as an additional insured.
 (4) Review the insurance clause for coverage types: E&O and Cyber Liability are the most critical for technology and professional services; CGL alone is insufficient for data-processing vendors.

 Example Contract Language

-"NEGOTIATED RESULT: Vendor's aggregate liability for any and all claims shall not exceed: (i) for claims arising from breach of confidentiality or data security obligations: $5,000,000; (ii) for claims arising from IP indemnification obligations: unlimited; (iii) for claims arising from gross negligence or willful misconduct: unlimited; (iv) for all other claims: the total fees paid by Client to Vendor under this Agreement during the twenty-four (24) months immediately preceding the claim."
+"NEGOTIATED RESULT: Vendor's aggregate liability shall not exceed: (i) for confidentiality and data security breach claims: $5,000,000; (ii) for IP indemnification: unlimited; (iii) for gross negligence or willful misconduct: unlimited; (iv) for all other claims: total fees paid by Client to Vendor under this Agreement during the twenty-four (24) months immediately preceding the claim."

 Knowing When to Accept.
-For low-value contracts with large vendors (platform services, mass-market SaaS), LOL negotiation is typically impossible — the contract is non-negotiable.
+For low-value contracts with large vendors (platform services, mass-market SaaS), LOL negotiation is typically impossible.
 Accept with understanding, and manage risk through your own insurance (business interruption, cyber liability) and operational redundancy.
-For high-value, negotiated contracts where you have leverage, treat the LOL clause as a first-priority negotiating item because its financial impact over the life of the contract can far exceed any other term.
+For high-value, negotiated contracts where you have leverage, treat the LOL clause as a first-priority negotiating item.

 What to Do

 Build your negotiation strategy on four moves in priority order: (1) Mutuality — ensure the clause protects both parties equally; (2) Carve-outs for the most dangerous risk categories — IP indemnification, data security, gross negligence/willful misconduct; (3) Tiered caps — assign higher caps to higher-risk claims rather than accepting a single low aggregate cap; (4) Extend the look-back period for fees-paid caps — every additional month of look-back multiplies the effective cap.
-Come to the negotiation with a proposed redline — don't just raise objections, propose specific language.
-Vendors who draft standard contracts rarely expect this level of preparation, and specific, well-reasoned counterproposals are far more effective than general objections.
+Come to the negotiation with a proposed redline, not just objections.
+Vendors who draft standard contracts rarely expect this level of preparation, and specific, well-reasoned counterproposals are far more effective than general complaints.

 Have a contract with a limitation of liability clause?